biolab/orange3-text/doc/widgets/annotator.md

    only around categorical values. *Cluster labels* define how many keywords per cluster widget will show.
 5. Set additional plot settings:
    - *Show legend* displays a legend.
+Click and drag the legend to move it.
    - *Show cluster hull* displays the concave hull around clusters.
-   - *Color points by cluster* colours documents (points) by the cluster they belong to.
+   - *Color points by cluster* colours documents (points) with cluster specific color.
-     If unchecked *Color* attribute is used for colouring.
+     When this option is checked setting color in box 2 is disabled.
 6. *Select, zoom, pan and zoom to fit* are the options for exploring the graph.
    The manual selection of data instances works as an angular/square selection tool.
    Double-click to move the projection.
 Scroll in or out for zoom.
 7. Plot with each point presenting documents.
 Documents are clustered according to the settings above, and clusters are marked with a hull.
 Over each cluster, the widget places the list of the most significant keywords.
+Hovering over the cluster labels displays a tooltip with scores and up to ten characteristic words.
 8. Changes are communicated automatically if *Send automatically* is ticked.
    Alternatively, press *Send*.
 9. Get hel, save the plot, add the plot to the report, set visual settings and get input